Tattoos and lifting weights modify one’s body to be more attractive and appealing.

 After getting a tattoo, it’s not recommended to swim or exercise in the water.
 Because, as I mentioned before, the tattoo takes a little longer to heal properly.

-So, to avoid the tattoo fading faster and improve its healing process, you should avoid water exercises or swim for about 4 to 6 weeks.
+So, to avoid the tattoo fading faster and improve its healing process, you should avoid water exercises or swim before your tattoo heals.

 Sun Exposure or Outdoor Exercise